-To use MySQL database using Python, you need first to install it on your machine; then just type the script given below to implement MySQL within your program.
+To access the MySQL database using Python, you must install it on your machine; Then, type the script below to implement MySQL within your program:

 If any error occurs then it means that the MySQL module is not installed and programmers can download it from - https://sourceforge.net/projects/mysql-python/